matLogh/CCM/README.md

                          const std::string &ts_branchname, const bool valid_only = true,
                          const int time_subdivision = 1);
 ```
-### Table corrections
+### Tables
 #### Shift table

-Shift table is created by calling
+Shift table contains energy shift between reference/nominal position of ROI and the sample ROI, produced by energy projection of given time bin of TEMAT.
+It can be created by calling
 ```cpp
 void SaveShiftTable(const std::string &table_filename);
 ```
-in following format (written also in the table)
+Table is written in following format (written also in the table header)
 ```
 # number of ROIs (regions of interest) in the matrix
 # desired_energy_ROI0 desired_energy_ROI1 ...